github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 Each tuple defines flow from one argument to the return value.
 The first row defines flow from the first argument (``elems`` in the example) to the return value (``t`` in the example) and the second row defines flow from the second argument (``sep`` in the example) to the return value (``t`` in the example).

-The first five values identify the callable (in this case a method) to be modeled as a summary.
+The first five values identify the function to be modeled as a summary.
 These are the same for both of the rows above as we are adding two summaries for the same method.

-- The first value ``strings`` is the pacakge name.
+- The first value ``strings`` is the package name.
 - The second value ``""`` is left blank, since the function is not a method of a type.
 - The third value ``False`` is a flag that indicates whether or not the summary also applies to all overrides of the method.
 - The fourth value ``Join`` is the function name.